-Chicken thighs replace beef in this cleaned up version of the famous Mississippi roast recipe.
-This keto chicken recipe is also both paleo and whole30.
+Chicken thighs replace beef in this low-carb/keto, paleo, and whole30 version of the famous Mississippi roast recipe.
+Make this in your slow cooker or Instant Pot.

 The tribe has spoken!
 I recently held a poll on my social media pages to see what type of recipes my followers would like to see this summer and keto/low-carb won by an overwhelming vote.
 I can’t say I’m too surprised though, it’s definitely the popular diet a the moment.
 And for the record, my guinea pig/taste tester (the husband) voted for it so he is happy it won.